 Broadly, the general ledger contains accounts that correspond to the income statement and balance sheet for which they are destined.

-The income part of the income statement might include totals from general ledger accounts for cash, inventory and accounts receivable -- money owed to the business -- sometimes broken down into departments such as sales and service and related expenses.
+The income part of the income statement might include totals from general ledger accounts for cash, inventory and accounts receivable -- money owed to the business.
+They are sometimes broken down into departments such as sales and service and related expenses.
 The expense side of the income statement might be based on GL accounts for interest expenses and advertising expenses.

-Other GL accounts summarize transactions for asset categories, such as plant and equipment, and liabilities, such as accounts payable and notes, or loans.
+Other GL accounts summarize transactions for asset categories, such as plant and equipment, and liabilities, such as accounts payable, notes or loans.

 Other types of GL accounts